Aeroacoustics: Lighthill's equation

 In aeroacoustic studies, both theoretical and computational efforts are made to solve for the acoustic source terms in Lighthill's equation in order to make statements regarding the relevant aerodynamic noise generation mechanisms present.
 Finally, it is important to realize that Lighthill's equation is exact in the sense that no approximations of any kind have been made in its derivation.

-Related model equations
+Landau–Lifshitz aeroacoustic equation

 In their classical text on fluid mechanics, Landau and Lifshitz derive an aeroacoustic equation analogous to Lighthill's (i.e., an equation for sound generated by "turbulent" fluid motion), but for the incompressible flow of an inviscid fluid.
 The inhomogeneous wave equation that they obtain is for the pressure $p$ rather than for the density $\rho$ of the fluid.
 Furthermore, unlike Lighthill's equation, Landau and Lifshitz's equation is not exact; it is an approximation.